dan-turner-djt/MyWesbite/README.md

 # MyWesbite

-Created using Django and Selenium.
+Created using Python, Django and Selenium.